Jaap Stam: Early career

 Born in Kampen, Overijssel, Stam started his career with local amateur football club DOS Kampen.
 On 15 August 1992, Stam made his professional debut for FC Zwolle in a 1–1 draw against SC Heracles in the Eerste Divisie.
-He moved to Eredivisie club Cambuur Leeuwarden for the following season, but was relegated in his first season.
+He moved to Eredivisie club Cambuur for the following season, but was relegated in his first season.
 Two seasons at Cambuur earned him a transfer to Eredivisie club Willem II.
 At Willem II, he immediately impressed at the Eredivisie level, which meant his final breakthrough.

 Stam transferred to PSV Eindhoven where he won the KNVB Cup in 1995–96, his first professional trophy.
 He won the 1996–97 Eredivisie, as well as the Johan Cruyff Shield.
 Individually, Stam won the VVCS Footballer of the Year award.

 Manchester United

 In April 1998, Stam became the then most expensive defender in history when Manchester United bought him on a five-year contract for £10.6 million.
 PSV initially valued him at £15 million, but accepted the lower offer after Stam waived his right to 15% of the fee.

 Stam spent three seasons at Manchester United, during which time United won three Premier League titles, one FA Cup, the Intercontinental Cup and the UEFA Champions League.
 He scored his only goal for the club in a 6–2 away victory against Leicester City.

 In the 1999 UEFA Champions League final, Stam's centre-back partner Ronny Johnsen conceded a free kick on the edge of the penalty area when he brought down Bayern Munich's Carsten Jancker in the first few minutes.
 Mario Basler scored the free kick and Bayern held the lead for 85 minutes before United scored two goals in added time to win the tournament.

 Early in the 2001–02 season, Stam was controversially sold to Lazio in Italy after Manchester United manager Sir Alex Ferguson was reportedly upset by allegations Stam had made in his autobiography Head to Head about the club.
 Stam made numerous statements in the book about his views on opposing players, and alleged that Ferguson's approach to buy him was done without the permission of PSV.
-Later, Simon Kuper reported that contrary to initial belief, Ferguson had noticed that Stam's tackling numbers were declining and simply assumed the defender was past his playing peak.
+Later, Simon Kuper reported that, contrary to initial belief, Ferguson had noticed that Stam's tackling numbers were declining and simply assumed that the defender was past his playing peak.
 Laurent Blanc was signed as his replacement.

 In 2007, however, Ferguson described the decision to sell Stam as an error: "At the time he had just come back from an achilles injury and we thought he had just lost a little bit.
 We got the offer from Lazio, £16.5m for a centre back who was 29.
 It was an offer I couldn't refuse.
 But in playing terms it was a mistake.
 He is still playing for Ajax at a really good level."
 On the financial report, Manchester United announced the fee was £15.3 million; Lazio declared the fee was £16 million.